-Prime Programming Proficiency, Part 3: Lines-of-code Counter, Page 3
+Prime Programming Proficiency, Part 3: Lines-of-code Counter

 Implementing the IHost Interface